gradle/gradle/design-docs/tooling-api-improvements.md

 ### Test Coverage

 * can execute
+	* single JVM test class
+	* multiple specific JVM test classes
-	* single test with JVM class include pattern
+	* single test method of JVM test class
+	* multiple test methods of JVM test class
+* test will not execute if test task is up-to-date
+* build should not fail if filter matches a single test task

+### Open Issues

+* With the current implementation all tasks of type `org.gradle.api.tasks.testing.Test` are executed with the pattern provided, even if those tasks have no matching tests declared.

+## Story: Allow specification of tests to run via package, patterns, TestDiscriptor inclusion/exclusion

+### API proposal

+* TestExecutionConfigurationBuilder#withJvmTestPackages(String... packages)
+* TestExecutionConfigurationBuilder#withTestsByPattern(String...)
+* TestExecutionConfigurationBuilder#withTests(TestOperationDescriptor...)
+* TestExecutionConfigurationBuilder#excludeJvmTestPackages(String...)
+* TestExecutionConfigurationBuilder#excludeJvmTestMethods(String testClass, String... methods)
+* TestExecutionConfigurationBuilder#excludeTestsByPattern(String... patterns)
+* TestExecutionConfigurationBuilder#excludeJvmTestClasses(String...)

+### Implementation

+* add according inclusive pattern declared in TestExecutionConfigurationBuilder to TestExecutionConfiguration#testIncludePatterns / TestExecutionConfiguration#testExcludePatterns

+### Test Coverage

+* can execute
+	* all tests from specific package
+ 	* tests from a multiple packages
 	* single test with regex include pattern
 	* single test with an exclude pattern"
-	* single test method
 	* tests from specific package
 	* tests from a single package using package exclude
-	* tests from a multiple packages
 	* test class using a test descriptor
 	* test method using a test descriptor

-* test will not execute if test task is up-to-date
-* build should not fail if filter matches a single test task
+## Story: Allow force execution of up-to-date test tasks

+### Implementation

+* add flag to TestExecutionConfiguration indicating a test tasks should always be executed (not matter of up-to-date or not)
+* allow configuration from client side via TestExecutionConfigurationBuilder#alwaysRunTests()

-### Open Issues
+### Test Coverage

-* With the current implementation all tasks of type `org.gradle.api.tasks.testing.Test` are executed with the pattern provided, even if those tasks have no matching tests declared.
+* can force execution of up-to-date test

 ## Story: Allow force exeuction of up-to-date test tasks